mariohernandez/mariohernandezio/src/blog/storybook-components.md

 * Inside **storybook/src**, create a new directory called **css**
 * Inside the **css** directory, add two new files, **reset.css** and **styles.css**
-* Here are the styles for [reset.css](https://raw.githubusercontent.com/mariohernandez/storybook/card/src/css/reset.css){target=_blank rel=noopener} and [styles.css](https://raw.githubusercontent.com/mariohernandez/storybook/card/src/css/styles.css){target=_blank rel=noopener}.
+* Here are the styles for [reset.css](https://raw.githubusercontent.com/mariohernandez/storybook/card/src/css/reset.css){target="_blank" rel="noopener noreferrer"} and [styles.css](https://raw.githubusercontent.com/mariohernandez/storybook/card/src/css/styles.css){target="_blank" rel="noopener noreferrer"}.
 Please copy them and paste them into each of the stylesheets.
 * Now for Storybook to use _reset.css_ and _styles.css_, we need to update **/.storybook/preview.js** by adding these two imports directly after the current imports, around line 4.

 {% raw %}